DougBurke/chandraobs/notes/display.md

  - display constellation

+ - can we have a simple view showing Earth/Moon(?)/orbit and path during osbservation; for ongoing obs perhaps even the position of Chandra within the orbit and its direction?

  - a simple search box - name, prob not a cone search?
    also: view all HRC-I obs/... page?